sasadangelo/docker-tutorials/README.md

 The tutorial will show you how to create three containers with PostgreSQL configured in cluster.
 The cluster has a master node and two slaves, whatever update you'll apply on master will be replicated on slaves.

+To run a demo of the tutorial read the instructions [here](https://github.com/sasadangelo/docker-tutorials/tree/master/postgresql-cluster).

 ## 5) PostgreSQL cluster - separate data from binary with Docker volumes

 The cluster in tutorial 4 has problems with two important scenarios: